confluentinc/vscode-workshop/README.md

     - Prompt Copilot to update the code and use content of `sample_data.json` to generate messages.

 > [!NOTE]
-> Suggested prompt: Update `producer.py`, instead of generating hardcoded messages, read the content in `sample_data.json`, generate and send messages based on its content.
+> Suggested prompt: Update `producer.py`, instead of generating hardcoded messages, read the content in `sample_data.json`, generate and send messages based on its content. update `sample-schema.avsc` to match the new data.

 - Review Copilot's suggestions and accept or refine as needed.
 - Save your changes to `producer.py`.
+- Before running the producer code, delete `sales_orders` topic and `sales_orders-value` schema created previously.
 - Run the producer code again and confirm that it now reads from the CSV and produces the correct records.
   ```shell
   ./producer.py